Stick Stone: Adhesive to Glue Stone, Marble & Granite

 - Priming the material should not be required as long as the surface is clean of any dust, grease, paint or any other dirt.

 - It does not stain or bleed into stone or masonry.

 - Adiseal has very high gap fill properties.

 - Has high initial grab meaning temporary supports may not be required while the construction adhesive cures.
 Adiseal Hi-Grab has even higher grab than the standard product, see below for details.

-- With Adiseal, the stone does not require sealing prior to applying Adiseal.
+- When bonding with Adiseal, some natural stone which are porous does not require sealing prior to applying the adhesive.